Sponsored by Alvernia University

 The Foster Grandparent Program is a federally funded program through Senior Corps, a branch of the Corporation for National and Community Service.
 Alvernia University is the Berks County sponsor for this national program.

-Tax-free hourly stipends, paid vacation time, mileage reimbursement and supplemental/accident/liability insurance provided during service.
+Tax-free hourly stipends, paid vacation time, mileage reimbursement, and supplemental/accident/liability insurance are provided during service.

 For additional information or to join the program please email Holleran.firstname.lastname@example.org or call 610-790-2884.